shivshankardayal/Kunjika/Features.rst

 2. Flagging inappropriate comments.
 3. OpenID integration.
 4. More fields for user activity and profile.
-5. Popular tags display on main page in side bar.
 6. Code attachments also .zip source attachments up to 50KB.
 7. Following questions.
 8. Following tags, users.